dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 The values of all of these parameters are of type String.
 Note that the parameter names MUST be in lower case when contained in the civicaddress object even though they are in upper case in [GEOPRIV].

+* country: "String" (optional)
+* a1: "String" (optional)
+* a2: "String" (optional)
+* a3: "String" (optional)
+* a4: "String" (optional)
+* a5: "String" (optional)
+* a6: "String" (optional)
+* prd: "String" (optional)
+* pod: "String" (optional)
+* sts: "String" (optional)
+* hno: "String" (optional)
+* hns: "String" (optional)
+* lmk: "String" (optional)
+* loc: "String" (optional)
+* flr: "String" (optional)
+* nam: "String" (optional)
+* pc: "String" (optional)

-Do we need RFC6848 civic address extensions?
+TODO: Do we need RFC6848 civic address extensions?

-Is there a need for any temporal location?
+TODO: Is there a need for any temporal location?

-Do we just specify fo rht e start of the conversation?
+TODO: Do we just specify for the start of the conversation?

 ### timezone???

+TODO: timezone???

 ## Dialog Object

+The Dialog object references or contains text, audio or video captured from the conversation.
+Currently two types of dialog objects are defined in this document.
+One for text media and the other for audio or video recording files.

-Is there other signalling data that we want to capture other than start and duration and the media (e.g. from jabber, sms, mms, email, SIP, etc.)?
+TODO: Is there other signalling data that we want to capture other than start and duration and the media (e.g. from jabber, sms, mms, email, SIP, etc.)?

 ### type